Environmental Factors Impacting Marine Ecosystems

 Introduction

 In marine habitats, a large number of organisms continue to exist in spite there being factors that could hinder their survival.
 In order to increase the chances of fertilization or survival of an offspring, marine invertebrates adapt to various reproductive strategies that are behavioral, structural and functional.
 Examples include: Asexual and/or sexual reproduction, larval dispersal, speciation among others.
 From an ecological point of view, the earliest stages of development in marine invertebrates advances in one of three directions which give rise to either planktotrophic larvae, pelagic lecithotrophic larvae or non-pelagic lecithotrophic larvae (Thorson, 1946).
+For those seeking biology dissertation help, understanding these developmental paths is crucial.
 Whatever course of development is taken strives to ensure a decrease in larval mortality and increase in adult adaptability

 Whatsapp